Diegoregalado0/dummy_shift_edge/README.md

 | CX-90 | 25 | 7 |
 | Mazda3 | 25 | 11 |
 | MX-5 Miata | 25 | 9 |

-Every vehicle currently has a fully unique image set (verified: 60/60 distinct across the inventory), since each model's pool comfortably exceeds its vehicle count.
-If the generator (`npm run generate-inventory`) is later run with more vehicles per model than a pool holds, sets start repeating (sliding window with wraparound) rather than failing.

-Regenerating the pool:
-1. `node data/buildImagePool.js` — filters raw Commons category listings
-   (fetched via the MediaWiki API, cached in `/tmp/commons_*.json`) down to plausible clean exterior shots, capped at 25/model, and writes `data/image-sources-pool.json`.
-2. `node data/downloadImages.js` — downloads each listed file via Commons' `Special:FilePath` endpoint (throttled to be polite to Wikimedia's servers) into `public/images/vehicles/<model>/pool/`.

-Check each file's Commons page for its specific license/attribution terms before any use beyond this internal test fixture.